EFLVan/tutorials/parts/02-modules-and-functions/README.md

 # Document your code

-* Add a function type a doc tag
+* Add a function type and a doc tag
 ```erlang
 %% @doc Calculate the area of a rectangle.
 -spec area(number(), number()) -> number().